Skip to main content

 Tap to call →

-• UPS regional package hub on Etiwanda Avenue, belt-sort and irregular-package CT
+• UPS Etiwanda regional package hub

 Frequently Asked Questions

-What does a Rancho Cucamonga warehouse injury lawyer cost?
+How much does a Rancho Cucamonga warehouse injury lawyer cost?

-How long does an injured Rancho Cucamonga warehouse worker have to file a claim?
+How long do I have to file a Rancho Cucamonga warehouse claim?

-Last reviewed by Eman Yazdchi, Esq., June 2026.
+Last reviewed by Eman Yazdchi, Esq., July 2026.

 Get your case evaluated in 60 seconds.